 Bag Lost – Root Cause Analysis Opportunity?
-NO – More like ZERO Quality Improvement.

-I few from Milan to Amsterdam yesterday.
+I flew from Milan to Amsterdam yesterday.

 It was a direct flight.

 I got to the airport and checked in with 4 hours to spare.
 (My wife had an earlier flight to Spain.)

-Then, we had a 1 hour 30 minute gate hold due to weather because it was windy in Amsterdam (such is modern air travel).
+Then, we had a 1-hour 30-minute gate hold due to weather because it was windy in Amsterdam (such is modern air travel).

-We arrive 90 minutes late.
+We arrived 90 minutes late.

-I think, “It is already late.”
+I thought, “It is already late.”

 The next morning I went to breakfast and checked with the front desk.
 No bag yet.
 And no text message.

-I was going over this in my head and thought …
+After the bag arrived, I was going over this in my head and thought …

 This is a root cause analysis opportunity!